 McNeill, who starred as a four-year letterman in the late 1970s, was appointed East Carolina's 20th head football coach on January 21, 2010 after completing a 10-year stay at Texas Tech.

-The Lumberton native has delivered on those pledges during his initial three campaigns, which also marked his 25th, 26th and 27th overall seasons coaching at the collegiate level.
+The Lumberton native has delivered on those pledges during his initial four campaigns, which also marked his 25th, 26th, 27th and 28th overall seasons coaching at the collegiate level.

-After rewriting the school's offensive record books in 2010 and adding a few more entries a year later, McNeill's efforts on the recruiting trail, dedicated off-season commitment and family approach resulted in a competitive balance that allowed the Pirates to match their highest regular season win total since 1999 last fall.
+After initially rewriting the school's offensive record books in 2010 and consistently adding more entries each following year, McNeill's efforts on the recruiting trail, dedicated off-season commitment and family approach resulted in a competitive balance that allowed the Pirates to post their second-highest single-season win total in school history last fall.

-While the Pirates remained among the nation's top 30 in many national offensive categories a year later in 2011, McNeill also orchestrated an impressive defensive turnaround with a newly-implemented 3-4 scheme.
-ECU allowed 102.5 fewer yards per game two autumns ago, improving 64 places on the statistical rankings to finish among the top half of all FBS programs.
-The Pirates also jumped 22 spots in scoring defense by surrendering 11.8 fewer points per contest than a year earlier.
+McNeill orchestrated an impressive defensive turnaround with a newly-implemented 3-4 scheme a year later as ECU allowed 102.5 fewer yards per game in 2011 to improve 64 places on the statistical rankings to finish among the top half of all FBS programs.

 Before returning to his alma mater, McNeill concluded the 2009 season as the Red Raiders' interim head coach by rallying No. 21 Texas Tech to a 41-31 victory over Michigan State at the Valero Alamo Bowl Jan.
 2 after the dismissal of Mike Leach.